 Memory of Chirality in Room Temperature Flow Electrochemical Reactor

-Many chiral compounds have become of great interest to the pharmaceutical industry as they possess various biological activities.
+Chiral compounds have become of great interest to the pharmaceutical industry as they possess various biological activities.
 Concurrently, the concept of “memory of chirality” has been proven as a powerful tool in asymmetric synthesis, while flow chemistry has begun its rise as a new enabling technology to add to the ever increasing arsenal of techniques available to the modern day chemist.
 Here, we have employed a new simple electrochemical microreactor design to oxidise an L-proline derivative at room temperature in continuous flow.
-Electrochemical methods are inherently green and environmentally benign.
-However, organic electrosynthesis via microflow reactor has number of advantages such as fast reaction’s time, optimization and scale up, safer environment, high selectivities and reduce chances of overoxidation.
-Flow electrochemical reactor provides high surface-to-volume ratio and reactions are possible to perform in the reactor without a supporting electrolyte due to a very short interelectrode distance.
-By the comparison of Hofer Moest type electrochemical oxidations at room temperature in batch and flow, we have achieved that continuous flow electrolysis is better than batch electrolysis, producing a good yield (71%) and a better enantiomeric excess (64%).
-These results show that continuous flow electrolysis has the potential to act as a new enabling technology for asymmetric synthesis to replace some aspects of conventional batch electrochemical processes.
+Compared to batch, organic electrosynthesis via microflow reactors are advantageous because they allow shorter reaction times, optimization and scale up, safer working environments, and high selectivities (e.g. reduce overoxidation).
+Flow electrochemical reactors also provide high surface-to-volume ratios and impart the possibility of excluding the supporting electrolyte due to a very short interelectrode distance.
+By the comparison of Hofer Moest type electrochemical oxidations at room temperature in batch and flow, we conclude that continuous flow electrolysis is superior to batch, producing a good yield and a higher enantiomeric excess.
+These results show that continuous flow has the potential to act as a new enabling technology for asymmetric synthesis to replace some aspects of conventional batch electrochemical processes.